nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 ### Deleting a student

-1. Deleting a student while all students are being shown

-   1. Prerequisites: List all students using the `list` command.
-Multiple students in the list.
+1. Deleting a student from the current students added in the class manager.

    1. Test case: `delete s/STUDENT_NUMBER`<br>
       Expected: The student with STUDENT_NUMBER is deleted from the list.
 Details of the deleted contact shown in the status message.
 Timestamp in the status bar is updated.